jonatkinson/flask-serverless/README.md

     cookiecutter gh:jonatkinson/flask-serverless

+Now, enter the repository (your name may have changed), and initialise:

+    cd flask-serverless
+    npm install
+    serverless login

+Finally, create the domain (this can take 15 minutes or so), and deploy the application.

+    serverless create_domain
+    serverless deploy

 ## Todo

 Currently, this is a very early stage repository; there is a lot of opportunity to expand the use of cookiecutter variables throughout.
 For now, search for the word 'example' in the repository to find the right places to customise.